haroonawanofficial/ssh-hijacker/readme.md

-# SSH Hijacker — Interceptor
+# SSH Hijacker

-A silent SSH hijacker that operates and outplays encryption.
-It intercepts and logs SSH handshakes, relays traffic silently, and supports stealth techniques like MAC spoofing and invisible network presence.
+Silent SSH hijacker that operates before and beyond encryption.
+It intercepts and logs SSH handshakes, silently relays traffic, and supports advanced stealth techniques such as MAC spoofing and invisible network presence.

+---

-## 🚀 Features
+## Features

-- SSH interceptor with full banner relay
+- Full SSH interceptor with banner relay
-- Works with encryption phase
+- Operates during the pre-encryption handshake phase
-- `--invisible` mode: hides attacker in network using
+- `--invisible` mode: hides attacker IP from network logs
 - `--macspoof`: randomizes attacker MAC address
-- Auto restores system settings on exit
+- Automatically restores all system settings on exit
-- Wireshark and other tcp dumper can not see attacker ip using ivisible mode
+- Invisible to Wireshark and other packet analyzers using `--invisible`
-- Attacker ip is not traceable even with forensic tool using invisible mode
+- Attacker IP is untraceable even with forensic tools
-- It does not defeat encryption, it outplays it
+- Does not break encryption — it outplays it
-- Do not use this, if you do not have any understanding, what your doing
+- Do **not** use this unless you fully understand what you're doing

+---

 ## Legal Disclaimer

-> This tool is intended for **authorized security research and red-team engagements only**.
-Unauthorized use is illegal and unethical.
+> This tool is intended strictly for **authorized security research and red-team engagements**.
+> Unauthorized use is illegal and unethical.

 ---

 ## Requirements

 - Linux (Debian/Ubuntu)
 - Python 3.6+
 - Root privileges

 ---